csswizardry/csswizardry.github.com/_posts/2020-04-22-real-world-effectiveness-of-brotli.md

 their pitiful default compression level of 1.

-However, if you’re faced with the prospect of weeks of engineering, test, and deployment efforts to get Brotli live, don’t panic too much—just make sure you have Gzip on everything that you can compress (that includes your `.ico` and `.ttf` files, if you have any).
+However, if you’re faced with the prospect of weeks of engineering, test, and deployment efforts to get Brotli live, don’t panic too much — just make sure you have Gzip on everything that you can compress (that includes your `.ico` and `.ttf` files, if you have any).